-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights The purpose of IUC is to ensure that patients receive the best possible healthcare service in their community.
-If you visit the urgent care centre or call NHS 111 for health related needs, personal data in your GP record will be shared with healthcare professionals in order to enable them make the best the best informed decision about your health needs.
-The source of the information shared in this way is your electronic GP record. medical or social care treatment or, the management of health or social care systems and services.
-Related Legislation: Data Protection Act 2018 Section 10 Section 251B Health and Social Care Act 2012 Common Law of Duty of Confidentiality where we no longer need the data for the purposes of the processing.
-Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data in some particular circumstances.
+System/Recipients/ Categories of Recipients Purpose of the processing Data R Period Retention Lawful basis (UK GDPR) Your Rights If you require CHC needs personal data concerning your GP medical record will be shared with the care home or in non-acute hospitals looking after you. employment, social security and social protection law. ✓ where we no longer need the data for the purposes of the processing.
+The source of the information shared in this way is your electronic GP record.
+Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services.
+Related Legislation: Data Protection Act 2018 Section 10 Section 251B Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data in some particular circumstances.
 This right only applies where we cannot demonstrate compelling legitimate grounds for continued processing of your personal data for the purposes of direct provision of care, and compliance with a legal obligation to which we are subject.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
-Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
-You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
+Health and Social Care Act 2012Common Law of Duty of Confidentiality Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
+You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the